 *SB927 Removal of Feral Hogs TS Passed Murdock To be heard in House Wildlife Committee Next Wednesday.
 SB 927 authorizes persons to hunt feral swine at night with the permission of the landowner and without obtaining a license to hunt wildlife.
 Furthermore, such persons may use a vehicle- mounted spotlight to aid in the hunt.
 Representative Kerbs said he would transfer the bill to another committee then did not.
 This effectively stopped the bill for this year.

 *HB1214 Permanent Resident can apply for an SDA License Rep Newton SPSC.
-There was no further action on this bill when it went to the senate.
-It will not proceed the year.
+This bill was signed.

 SB319 Civil Asset Forfeiture Dahm 12-0 Passed Senate 46-0 It is in Senate Public Safety Committee.
 SB 319 requires law enforcement agency seizing property to submit an annual report to the Governor, the President Pro Tempore, the Speaker, and the Office of the State Auditor and Inspector identifying the property seized and the disposition of the property.
 The bill may not advance this year.